eclipse-thingweb/test-things/README.md

 Enhanced auto-tracing automatically injects `TracedBusinessLogic` for detailed span creation without redundancy.
 Function signatures determine tracing mode.

-### Testing and Error Visibility

-The project includes comprehensive test suites that are also traced and visible in Jaeger:
+Also, there is comprehensive test suites that are also traced and visible in Jaeger:

 -   **Thing Description (TD) validation tests** - Test if the exposed TD is valid according to W3C WoT standards
 -   **Thing Model (TM) validation tests** - Validate the Thing Model against the schema